 Tribe: I have made some progress in connecting with some truly amazing people (Hi PD Nerds!), shout outs to the wonderful people I met this year.

 No Coffee: Reduction habit, year-long experiment (1 month is child play).
 I have gone all year without a single cup of coffee.

 Sleep: I had a serious sleep problem in college.
 Where I would often go through weeks on 3-5 hours of sleep, especially during exam periods.
-I would have memory problems, eating issues, basically 12 lbs from junior to senior year.
+I would have memory problems, eating issues, basically lost 12 lbs from junior to senior year.
 When I started having breathing issues, I knew I needed a significant change.

-I setup software on my computer to start blocking youtube and Netflix after 10 pm.
-Took udemy classes to learn more about the science of sleep and ways to optimize it.
+I setup software on my computer to start blocking YouTube and Netflix after 10 pm.
+Took Udemy classes to learn more about the science of sleep and ways to optimize it.
 Enforced bedtimes (big hit on my social life) and invested in tools to track the temperature, light, sound, humidity and air quality of my room so I could improve the quality of my sleep.
 In 2014, I made big improvements and in 2015 the consistency and discipline paid off, with sleep hours coming out to 7 hours 29mins Avg Per Day over the course of the year.

 2015 Sleep Data by SleepAsAndroid